 5. Most Common Uses

 Steel and plate steel fall into four main areas according to the end product requirements:

-- Carbon steels, which make up the majority of steel production.
+- Carbon steel, make up the majority of steel production.
 Within the realm of carbon steel, you will see low-carbon steel, medium-carbon steel, and high-carbon steel.
 These grades of steel are seen anywhere from automobile parts to food cans, cutting tools, and much more.

-- Stainless steels, which are more corrosion-resistant as well as magnetic.
+- Stainless steels, are more corrosion-resistant as well as magnetic.
 Stainless steel use is common in the construction, transportation, and food industries.
 Consequently, understanding the different types of stainless steel can help you decide which grade will best suit your project.
 Being an “alloy” of iron, carbon, chromium, and other components, several dozens of stainless steel varieties exist.

 - Tool steels, usually used without alteration, are commonly used in machines that create plastic and wood products.